 Your genetics affect the way you respond to different types of exercise.
-Understanding your genetic profile can help personalise your workouts to help you reach your fitness goals.
+Understanding your genetic profile can help personalise your workouts to help you reach your fitness goals in the new year.

 Do you struggle to find the right training method for your goals? 💭